-Both relays are removed and disassembled.
+The RF Changeover Relay (RL2) is removed and disassembled.
 The contact surfaces are inspected and cleaned to remove oxidation & tarnish.
-The relays are re-assembled and re-installed.
+The DC control relay (RL1) is inspected.

 - 6JSC6 PA Tube Test (2) on Vacuum Tube Tester:

-The two Power Amplifier (PA) tubes are removed and tested on a tube tester.
+The two Power Amplifier (PA) tubes are removed and tested on an EICO 667 tube tester.
 Both tubes should be within 10% of each other as a matched pair.
 Filaments are run for 5-minutes with active tests running a full 60-seconds.
 I am looking for performance, stability, and equality across both tubes.